-The new system enables Redfield Energy to increase ethanol production while using less resources, advancing their goal of lowering carbon emissions.
+The new system enables Redfield Energy to increase ethanol production while using fewer resources, advancing its goal of lowering carbon emissions.

 “The Whitefox system has significantly optimised our plant operations by increasing production capacity and boosting efficiency, both of which positively impact our bottom line,” said Eric Baukol, CEO of Redfield Energy.